Maro18/examgenerator/README.md

 # exam-generator

-> Project for generating exams with random set of questions.
+> Vue.js project for generating exams with random set of questions.

 ## Build Setup